Obama says will name Caroline Kennedy as ambassador to Japan

 WASHINGTON President Barack Obama said on Wednesday he would name Caroline Kennedy, daughter of the late President John F. Kennedy, as ambassador to Japan, lending the prestige of a storied political dynasty to the relationship with an important Asian ally.

-Kennedy, who has a law degree, is president of the John F. Kennedy Library Foundation and chairs an advisory committee at the Institute of Politics at Harvard University.
-Active in Democratic politics, the 55-year-old was an early and prominent supporter of Obama in his initial quest for the presidency in 2008.
+Kennedy, who trained as a lawyer, is president of the John F. Kennedy Library Foundation and chairs an advisory committee at the Institute of Politics at Harvard University.
+Active in Democratic politics, the 55-year-old was an early and prominent supporter of Obama's in his initial quest for the presidency in 2008.

 Her appointment is subject to Senate confirmation.